 Taxonomy Risk MITIGATING ACTIONS Credit and Settlement Risk Credit risk is the risk of default on a debt that may arise from a borrower failing to make required payments.
 Settlement risk arises from failure of a settlement agent to settle trades within the agreed period.
 CESL exercises controls through its policies and procedures, more specifically through selection of counterparties custodians and settlement agents (through its US affiliate).
-The firm also monitors the credit ratings of these firms and will reassess the relationships if Amber triggers are breached.
-If red trigger is breached.
+The firm also monitors the credit ratings of these firms and will reassess the relationships if Amber/Red triggers are breached.
 Operational Risk Operational risk is risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 It includes a number of sub-categories of risk CESL periodically reviews its operational policies and procedures.
 We also maintain a risk matrix and risk assessment which is periodically reviewed by the ARC.
 Critical systems are regularly tested for continuity.
 IT security is regularly reviewed, including any incidents.
 Critical 3rd party resilience is periodically reviewed.
 Conduct & Reputational Risk The risk of conducting improper business or market practices, causing harm to clients, or causing reputational damage.
 The risk that through a poor culture and/or inadequate controls employees may commit fraud or are found guilty of misconduct, resulting in reputational damage and regulatory censure. framework that places a strong emphasis of Market Risk The risk of a loss due to the performance of positions.
 This includes the risk of a concentrated position, which significantly reduces in value.
 While CESL traders are only permitted to take principal risk on a limited basis and within a conservative limit framework, it is exposed to fluctuations in market value.
 Risk governance is in place, including limits, management monitoring and review, and governance processes.
 The monthly Senior Manager Committee and Audit & Risk Committee oversees and monitors these risks, and will actively seek to address any outsize exposure in light of market conditions.
 Liquidity Risk The risk that the firm is unable to meet its financial obligations as they fall due.
-CESL's policy is to maintain cash resources with its clearing banks at a level that is well in excess of its forecast cash flow requirements.
-Liquidity is monitored on a daily basis, and cash forecasting will be implemented on a monthly basis.
-CESL has a liquidity stress testing programme to provide additional assurance that liquidity measures are appropriate for the firm.
+I the state of the second and the second second second second second

-Business and Strategic Risk This is the risk associated with the fluctuating business cycles and economic conditions over a period of time and, if these business or economic conditions deteriorate over time, the ability of the firm to carry out its business plan and strategy or raise new capital in unfavourable conditions.
-CESL monitors macro-economic factors which could impact its strategy and business model.
-These are regularly reported to senior management who monitor the potential effects against the risk appetite.
-All significant strategic decisions, including acquisitions are made with significant due diligence and management review at the most senior levels.
-A New Product Governance review process has been implemented to ensure all areas have reviewed their respective controls prior to new products going live.
-Financial and Regulatory Reporting Risk The risk that failures in the finance function result in inaccurate internal financial reporting, manifesting in poor decision making, and/or external financial reporting, resulting in regulatory or statutory reporting failure. and has also sought external advice to ensure that all processes and measures are in place and Concentration Risk Concentration risk is that associated with the CESL's exposure to sectoral, geographic and entity or obligor concentrations.
-CESL's exposure to concentration risk is encompassed in Credit, Market, Liquidity and Operational risks (e.g. reliance on 3 rd parties).
-Group Risk Group risk results from dependence of group entities for income and critical infrastructure.
-Also, risk in other group entities could affect CESL (e.g. reputational or funding).
-CESL monitors its exposure to revenues generated through group entities and its reliance on the group for any critical processes.
-It also reviews the markets and press to detect if issues with other members of the group may impact CESL's reputation or credit rating.
-Capital Adequacy Risk The risk that the firm hold insufficient capital to cover its risk exposures and must curtail or cease operations The firm undertakes an annual capital assessment called 'Internal Capital and Risk Assessment' (ICARA) yearly and apply a series of stress-testing scenarios to its base financial projections, approved by the Board.
+Business and Strategic Risk This is the risk associated with the fluctuating business cycles and economic conditions over a period of time and, if these business or economic conditions deteriorate over time, the ability of the firm to carry out its business plan and strategy or raise new capital in unfavourable conditions. at the most senior levels.
+A New Product Financial and Regulatory Reporting Risk The risk that failures in the finance function result in inaccurate internal financial reporting, manifesting in poor decision making, and/or external financial reporting, resulting in regulatory or statutory reporting failure. and has also sought external advice to ensure that all processes and measures are in place and operation effectively.
+Concentration Risk Concentration risk is that associated with the CESL's exposure to sectoral, geographic and entity or obligor concentrations. encompassed in Credit, Market, Liquidity and Operational risks (e.g. reliance on 3 rd parties).
+Group risk results from g dependence of group entities for C income and critical infrastructure.
+Also, risk in other group entities fr could affect CESL (e.g. reputational on the group for any critical processes.
+Capital Adequacy Risk The risk that the firm hold insufficient capital to cover its risk exposures and must curtail or cease operations Assessment' (ICARA) yearly and apply a series of